lio972/sublime-text-community-packages/LaTeX/README.txt

 viewPDF : `ctrl+alt+v`

+jumpToPDF: `ctrl+alt+j`

 ###Explanation

 The "texify" command compiles the file in the current buffer, invoking `texify` (which in turn takes care of invoking e.g. `bibtex`, `makeindex`, etc. as needed).
-Furthermore, it sets up inverse search with the SumatraPDF previewer, using the SyncTeX technology.
+Furthermore, it sets up forward and inverse search with the SumatraPDF previewer, using the SyncTeX technology.

 The previewer is *not* automatically started; use the viewPDF command.